prathams123/inventory_management_system/README.md

+/*
+Kindly download the zip file for view purpose
+*/

 About the Project:
 The Inventory Management System is a JavaFX-based application developed to facilitate product tracking and stock management in real time.
 The system integrates a MySQL database to ensure efficient and accurate inventory management and incorporates modules for invoice generation and customer management, all within a user-friendly interface.